13 of the greatest feuds in golf history

 1. Paul Azinger vs. Seve Ballesteros

 Here we have the opposite side of the feud spectrum, where two men who are very similar end up butting heads due to their passions.
 In fact, the relationship started pleasantly and would end with respect, too, in the years after the fires cooled.
 As Curt Sampson relates in his book War by the Shore, during the 1988 U.S. Open, Ballesteros encouraged Azinger in their final-round pairing, trying to coach him to victory.
 At the 1989 Ryder Cup, though, after being told by teammate Curtis Strange to be wary of gamesmanship in their Sunday singles match, Azinger pulled the surprising move of refusing to let Ballesteros switch out a scuffed ball on the second green.
 “Is this the way you want to play today?”
 Sampson quotes Ballesteros as asking, and from that moment on, their relationship was damaged.
-On the 18th hole of that match, Ballesteros disputed a drop Azinger took out of the water, the two halved the match, and years later, he was still brooding about the injustice.
+On the 18th hole of that match, Ballesteros disputed a drop Azinger took out of the water, and while Azinger won, 1 up, he was still brooding about the injustice years later.